tigorlazuardi/maleo/docs/index.md

 # Introduction

-!!! note "Work in Progress"
+!!!
+Note "Work in Progress"

     The documentation for this project is still in progress.
     Many submodules still have missing explanation and examples, They will be updated as soon as possible.

-!!! info "Proof Read Needed"
+!!!
+Info "Proof Read Needed"

     Writing proper English is not easy.
 Sentences need to be restructured and grammars need to be fixed for the documentation to be a good read.
 If you're interested in helping a poor fellow out, please contact me by opening an issue.

-Maleo is an _opiniated_ Golang library / framework to handle Errors, Logging, and Notification.
+Maleo is an _opinionated_ Golang library / framework to handle Errors, Logging, and Notification.
 All of those are handled in one swoop to enhance developer experience.

 Maleo's purpose is to give certain understanding on how an Error happened, but not just for the developer him/herself, but also the team, QA, or anyone else in the team who have the same privilege and collective interest (e.g. your tech